 - Enlarged pores

-- Scarring, including acne scarring
+- Scarring, including acne scars

 - Stretch marks

-- Melasma, gray or brown patches that appear on the skin
+- Melasma, the gray or brown patches that appear on skin

 The exfoliation and increased blood flow caused by microdermabrasion and subsequent skin remodeling results in immediately visible effects on a patient’s skin.
 Facial microdermabrasion results in mild improvement in the appearance of scars, melasma and overall skin rejuvenation.
 As a result of skin resurfacing, the stratum corneum is left more uniform in appearance.